emmercm/igir/README.md

 `igir` needs two inputs:

-- One or more folders with **ROMs**, including ones in archives (.7z, .bz2, .cab, .gz, .lzma, .tar, .xz, .zip)
+1. One or more folders with **ROMs**, including ones in archives (.7z, .bz2, .cab, .gz, .lzma, .tar, .xz, .zip)
-- A folder with ROM **DAT catalogs** (see below for more information)
+2. A folder with ROM **DAT catalogs** (see below for more information)

-And then it will execute one or more commands:
+And then it will execute one or more specified commands:

 - `copy`: copy ROMs from input directories to an output directory
 - `move`: copy ROMs from input directories to an output directory
 - `zip`: create zip archives of output ROMs
+- `test`: test all written ROMs for accuracy
 - `clean`: recycle all unknown files in an output directory
-- `test`: test all written ROMs for accuracy
 - `report`: generate a report on ROMs in an input directory

 ## Installation